 You will be brought to the identify mappings page.
 Here you are shown a sample row of all the attributes in the dataset, so that you can select which column attributes you would like to have determine the name of each individual report and any comments you would like to see included at the top of the report.
-In the example below, we've selection the Station Name (STA_NAM) for each of the Go Train Stations to be the name of the report.
+In the example below, we've selected the Station Name (STA_NAM) for each of the Go Train Stations to be the name of the report.
 The dataset has a field called comments, and so naturally that was chosen for the comments field, though you can choose any attribute to be included as a comment below the Report Name.

 Once you have set the name and comment fields, click "next".

 💡PRO TIP: Before creating your report, ensure that your dataset has an appropriate field to use as the name of each report.
 For more details on adding attributes to a dataset, click here.

 Set Reporting Method